DoaaMosalam/DoaaMosalam/README.md

 - 💖 Interested in java ,Android studio,SQL,FIREBASE and Flutter.

-- 🎵 Love photography,Writing and soft music.
+- 🎵 Love photography,Reading and soft music.

 - 💬 Ask me about anything, I love to answer!